Project management terms can often tend toward jargon-y, although there are plenty that are easily understood, even to the layman.

 Digital project management is the practice of ‘making stuff happen’ in a digital world.
 Digital project management describes the leading of teams and stakeholders to plan and execute projects, by organizing and motivating multi-disciplinary teams in the delivery of web-enabled projects delivered through screens or connected devices—often by digital agencies, studios, or internal web teams.

 Digital Project Manager

 Digital project manager is a job title often used interchangeably with web project managers, web producers, and digital producers.
-A digital project manager role is to bring teams together to make things happen – it’s all about leading, empowering, facilitating and communicating.
-Check out our articles on What Makes A Great Digital Project Manager and Project Manager Skills.
+A digital project manager role is to bring teams together to make things happen—it’s all about leading, empowering, facilitating, and communicating.

 A schedule activity of zero duration used to show a logical relationship in the arrow diagramming method.
 Dummy activities are used when logical relationships cannot be completely or correctly described with schedule activity arrows.
 Dummy activities are generally shown graphically as a dashed line headed by an arrow.